In an attempt to reduce my caffeine intake, I’ve started enjoying lemon, ginger and honey.. it really is delicious – and healthy!

 (I’ve heard it said that real lemons are used in lemon polish and lemon-flavoured chemicals are used in lemonade .. hhmm )

 – Lemon juice is a well-known astringent and is beneficial in helping dry out very greasy hair.
 Lemon juice will dry the hair so don’t use too much.

 -And because lemons are so astringent, they can help cut grease in the kitchen.
 Many well-known washing up liquids and detergents have lemon juice added.

 TIP: Don’t throw away old slices or pieces of lemon.
 Use them to wipe round the sink every time you wash up.
 It cuts through any greasy spots and leaves a lovely smell behind.
 Leave a slice over the outlet so that the water draining away will contain some lemon juice and help clean through the pipes and drains.

 P.S.
-There’s a downloadable Lemon growing guide on this page Growing Guides
+There’s a downloadable Lemon growing guide on this page Mini Guides